MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 Use the following steps to complete this task:

-1. Open GitHub Copilot's Chat view in Visual Studio Code.
+1. Ensure that GitHub Copilot's Chat view is open in Visual Studio Code.

     To open the Chat view, select the Toggle Chat button at the top of the Visual Studio Code window, or press `Ctrl+Alt+I` (Windows/Linux) or `Cmd+Option+I` (Mac).